-Name Status Indication On The 2.4GHz wireless band is enabled.
-(2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.
-On The 5GHz wireless band is enabled.
-(5GHz Wireless) Off The 5GHz wireless band is disabled. ₩ (Ethernet) On At least one powered-on device is connected to the router's LAN port.
-(Editorilot) Off No powered-on device is connected to the router's LAN port.
-Green On Internet service is available. 🖒 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+Name Status Indication On The system has started up successfully.
+(Power) Flashing The system is starting up or the firmware is being upgraded.
+Do not disconnect or power off your router.
+Off Power is off.
+On The wireless function of the router is enabled. シ (Mi-Łi) Off The wireless function of the route is disabled. 모 (Ethernet) On At least one powered-on device is connected to the router's LAN port.
+(Off No powered-on device is connected to the router's LAN port.
+Blue On Internet service is available.
+2 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
 Off The router's Internet port is unplugged.
-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
-Flashing WPS connection is in progress.
+On The inserted USB device is ready to use. Ų (USB) Flashing A USB device is being identified.
+Off No device is plugged into the USB port.
+(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. , -, Flashing WPS connection is in progress.
 This may take up to 2 minutes.

 1. 2.
-2. The Back Panel
+2. The Side and Back Panel

-The following parts (view from left to right) are located on the back panel.
+The following parts (view from left to right) are located on the side and rear panel.